300IQmove/Kitten/README.md

 ## Privacy

 - `bot` and `applications.commands` are the only flags enabled in the invitation link
-- No permissions are required for correct operation.
-Privileged Gateway Intents
+- No permissions are required for correct operation
 - Privileged gateway intents are disabled by default

 ## License